President Jonathan Brand's Biography & CV

 He is a member of the board of directors of the Putney Open Door Fund, which offers scholarship support for economically disadvantaged high school students so that they can participate in summer community service, academic enrichment, and travel programs worldwide, and has led the annual fundraising for the Iowa Peace Institute, a non-profit organization committed to alternative dispute resolution.

-Brand and LaBarge have two children, Madeleine, age 20, and Ethan, age 18.
+Brand and LaBarge have two adult children, Madeleine, and Ethan.